 Spa areas, hot tubs and swimming pools:

-- Everyone, including staff, are expected to wear face coverings when travelling on any public transport to and from the resort, in line with all local regulations.
+- Everyone, including staff, are expected to wear face coverings when travelling on any transport to and from the resort, in line with all local regulations (in some countries children under 11 are exempt).
 You’ll need to bring your own face covering.

 - In some countries and regions, you may need to wear a face covering when you’re in other public areas, both indoors and outside.
 Do check the local regulations before you travel and bring a few spares.

 And remember, the best way to stay safe is to regularly wash your hands with soap and water and keep a social distance from others.
 For latest advice: https://www.who.int/emergencies/diseases/novel-coronavirus-2019/advice-for-public

 While you're away

 When you’re on holiday, the local staff will be there to support you if you need it.
 You’re never on your own.